-This article answers some of the most common questions about GPS Sync, released for airMAX AC in airOS v8.3.
+This article answers some of the most common questions about GPS Sync, released for airMAX AC in airOS v8.3 and for airMAX M in v6.1.3.
 Use the table of contents below to navigate to the questions that interest you.

 Table of Contents